-Given large-scale multi-view data, the proposed method explores how to achieve effective unified representation learning and efficient self-expressive coefficient learning.
-As in Figure \ref{fig1}, E$^2$LMVSC mainly composed of five primary modules: (i) multi-type latent representation learning module; (ii) soft cluster assignment supervision module; (iii) unified representation learning module; (iv) discriminative enhancement module; (v) Relation-Metric Net.
-All these modules will be elaborated in the following one by one.
+Given multi-view data, the proposed method explores how to achieve effective unified representation learning and efficient self-expressive coefficient learning.
+As in Figure \ref{fig1}, E$^2$MVSC mainly consists of four primary modules.
+All modules will be illustrated one by one.

-\subsubsection{Multi-type Latent Representation Learning module}
+\subsubsection{Multi-type Latent Representation Learning Module}

 Raw multi-view data space contains adverse information such as random noise, and feature dimensions are different in heterogeneous views.
 Hence, extracting latent features of the same dimension out of it, ${{\mathbb{R}}^{{{d}_{v}}}}\to {{\mathbb{R}}^{d}}$, is important for multi-view clustering. $d$ is the dimension of latent representations.
-Normally, most existing works, like\cite{Abavisani2018DeepMS, Wang2021DeepMS, Fu2023MultiViewCF}, utilize view-specific AEs and optimize a reconstruction loss to learn an intact latent embedding consistent with the raw data.
-However, the low-dimensional latent representation, learned in this form, almost mixes the entire information about the original view, including the superfluous.
+Most existing works, like\cite{Abavisani2018DeepMS, Wang2021DeepMS, Fu2023MultiViewCF}, normally utilize view-specific AEs and optimize a reconstruction loss to learn an intact latent representation consistent with the raw data.
+However, the low-dimensional latent representation, learned in this form, almost mixes the entire information about the original view, including redundancy.
 Therefore, we here seek to decompose three kinds of information components from latent space for each view.

-To do this, we first design a multi-type latent representation learning module, which consists of multiple view-specific encoders and decoders.
+To this end, we first design a multi-type latent representation learning module, which consists of multiple view-specific encoders and decoders.
 Two heads are added on top of each encoder output to extract two different latent representations, respectively.
 A view-complementary representation learning head (C-head for short) encodes complementary information, and a view-superfluous representation learning head (S-head for short) encodes redundant information.
 Taking the $v$-th view as an example, with $\boldsymbol{X}^{v}$ as input, the view-superfluous representation $\boldsymbol{R}^{v}\in \mathbb{R}^{d \times n}$ and the view-complementary representation $\boldsymbol{D}^{v}\in \mathbb{R}^{d \times n}$ are given by: